vitejs/vite/README.md

 const myPlugin = ({
-  root, // project root directory, absolute path app, // Koa app instance server // raw http server instance
+  root, // project root directory, absolute path app, // Koa app instance server, // raw http server instance watcher // chokidar file watcher instance
 }) => {
   app.use(async (ctx, next) => {
     // You can do pre-processing here - this will be the raw incoming requests